 But other vets lack McKenzie’s skepticism and encourage owners to use CBD oils to treat ailments that have proven difficult to treat with conventional medications.

-A CBD oil has been produced specifically for use in pets.
-Called VetCBD, this medication has a 19 parts CBD for every 1-part THC.
+For example, a CBD oil produced specifically for use in pets, called VetCBD, has 19 parts CBD for every 1-part THC.

 Some medical marijuana advocates, doctors and vets favor the use of hemp in the commercial production of CBD oil, but others suspect that derivatives of hemp plants are not as effective as those which are processed from psychoactive Cannabis strains, which have had the THC removed in a laboratory.

 This school of thought is based on the purported “entourage effect.”

 The entourage effect refers to the combined action of the various cannabinoids and terpenes (chemicals also found in Cannabis plants), which is thought to produce medications that are more effective than the sum of their parts.

 However, this can be risky.
 The regulation of cannabis-based products varies greatly from one state to the next, and it is not always clear that you are getting what you think when you purchase a cannabis-based product.
 This could be very problematic if you obtain a medication that contains too much THC.